MlB Explained: Everything You Need to Know About Your Life Insurance File

 medical information bureau

-If you’ve applied for life insurance, you may have heard about the Medical Information Bureau (MIB).
+If you’ve applied for any type of life insurance, you may have heard about the Medical Information Bureau (MIB).

 However, you may also not know the MIB’s role in the life insurance application.